-NOTE: Students who are caught using or in possession of tobacco products within 1,000 feet of a school building are to be given written notice that a subsequent offense will result in referral to the State Attorney for violation of the Clean Indoor Act, (Florida Statutes, 386.212) punishable by a fine of \$25.00 or 50 hours of community service.
-The School Board prohibits the use of any form of tobacco products by anyone in any area at all times utilized by students or designated for student activities.
+NOTE: The School Board prohibits the use of any form of tobacco products by anyone in any area at all times utilized by students or designated for student activities.
 Additionally, and in accord with law and other governing regulations, prohibits the use of tobacco products in any form in facilities, vehicles, and areas designated for the various student programs and activities.
 It is unlawful for any person under 21 years of age to smoke tobacco or vape in, on, or within 1,000 feet of the real property comprising a public or private elementary, middle, or secondary school between the hours of 6 a.m. and midnight.
-Any person issued a citation pursuant to this section shall be deemed to be charged with a civil infraction punishable by a maximum civil penalty not to exceed \$25, or \$50 hours of community service or, where available, successful completion of a school-approved anti-tobacco or anti-vaping "alternative to suspension" program.
+Any person issued a citation pursuant to this section shall be deemed to be charged with a civil infraction punishable by a maximum civil penalty not to exceed \$25, or \$50 hours of community service or, where available, successful completion of a school-approved antitobacco or anti-vaping "alternative to suspension" program.
 Any person who fails to comply with the directions on the citation shall be deemed to waive his or her right to contest the citation and an order to show cause may be issued by the court.
 Consult with law enforcement.

-- THEFT (Less than \$750 threshold): The unauthorized taking, carrying, riding away with, or concealing the property of another person less than \$750 value, including motor vehicles, without threat, violence, or bodily harm. - [TRS] TRESPASSING: (Illegal entry onto campus) To enter or remain on school grounds, school transportation, or at a school_sponsored event, without authorization or invitation and with no lawful purpose for entry.

-- [TV] TESTING VIOLATION: Failure to follow stated directions on any state and/or district standardized assessment.
+- [TH] THEFT (Less than \$750 threshold): The unauthorized taking, carrying, riding away with, or concealing the property of another person less than \$750 value, including motor vehicles, without threat, violence, or bodily harm. - [TRS\] TRESPASSING: (Illegal entry onto campus) To enter or remain on school grounds, school transportation, or at a school-sponsored event, without authorization or invitation and with no lawful purpose for entry.
+Report to law enforcement - [TV] TESTING VIOLATION: Failure to follow stated directions on any state and/or district standardized assessment.
 This includes possession or use of electronic devices (including cell phones), talking to any other student, looking at another student's computer or any other behavior to be deemed disruptive or inappropriate by the school administrator or their designee.
 This infraction will result in two (2) days OSS and possible test invalidation, which could result in a score of zero (0) for the assessment. - [VI] VANDALISM: The destruction, damage or defacing of school or personal property less than \$1,000.00. - [VP] VERBAL /PHYSICAL ALTERCATION: Verbal confrontation OR physical contact that does not involve serious injury between two (2) or more students which is harmful and/or disruptive.
 (K-8 students only)